-Our business is organized into four business segments:
+Our business is organized into five business segments:

 - Private Equity.
-We are a world leader in private equity investing, having managed five general private equity funds, as well as one specialized fund focusing on media and communications-related investments, since we established this business in 1987.
-In January 2011 we closed on our seventh private equity fund.
-We are also in the process of raising an investment fund focused on clean technology investments.
+We are a world leader in private equity investing, having managed five general private equity funds, as well as two sector focused funds and a regionally focused fund, since we established this business in 1987.
+In January 2011, we commenced the investment period on our sixth general private equity fund.
 Through our private equity funds we pursue transactions throughout the world, including leveraged buyout acquisitions of seasoned companies, transactions involving growth equity or start-up businesses in established industries, minority investments, corporate partnerships, distressed debt, structured securities and industry consolidations, in all cases in strictly friendly transactions. - Real Estate.
 We are a world leader in real estate investing with an assortment of real estate funds that are diversified geographically and across a variety of sectors.
-We launched our first real estate fund in 1994 and have managed six opportunistic real estate funds, two internationally focused real estate funds, a European focused real estate fund and a number of real estate debt investment funds.
-In addition, in November 2010, we commenced our management of the Bank of America Merrill Lynch Asia Assets.
-Our real estate funds have made significant investments in lodging, major urban office buildings and a variety of real estate operating companies.
-In addition, our debt investment funds target non-controlling real estate debt related investment opportunities in the public and private markets, primarily in the United States and Europe. - Credit and Marketable Alternatives.
-Our credit and marketable alternatives segment is comprised of our management of funds of hedge funds, credit-oriented funds, collateralized loan obligation ("CLO") vehicles and publicly-traded closed-end mutual funds and registered investment companies.
-Our funds of hedge funds operation was organized in 1990 and has developed into a leading manager of institutional fund of hedge fund assets across a wide variety of strategies.
-Our credit-oriented funds and CLOs are managed by our subsidiary, GSO Capital Partners ("GSO"), a major participant in the leveraged finance market.
+We launched our first real estate fund in 1994 and have managed six opportunistic real estate funds, three European focused real estate funds, and a number of real estate debt investment funds.
+In addition, in November 2010, we commenced our management of the Bank of America Merrill Lynch Asia real estate platform and during the second half of 2011, we held our initial closing of our next opportunistic real estate fund.
+Our real estate funds have made significant investments in lodging, major urban office buildings, shopping centers and a variety of real estate operating companies.
+In addition, our debt investment funds target high yield real estate debt related investment opportunities in the public and private markets, primarily in the United States and Europe. - Hedge Fund Solutions.
+Blackstone's Hedge Fund Solutions segment is comprised principally of Blackstone Alternative Asset Management ("BAAM").
+BAAM was organized in 1990 and has developed into a leading institutional solutions provider utilizing hedge funds across a wide variety of strategies.
+BAAM is the world's largest discretionary allocator to hedge funds.
+Blackstone exited the business of managing publicly listed closed-end investment companies focused on Asian equity markets as of December 31, 2011.
+The Indian-focused and Asian-focused closed-end mutual funds are no longer a component of Hedge Fund Solutions. - Credit Businesses.
+Our Credit Businesses segment is comprised principally of GSO Capital Partners LP ("GSO").
 GSO manages a variety of credit-oriented funds including senior credit-oriented funds, distressed debt funds, mezzanine funds and general credit-oriented funds.
-These products are intended to provide investors with greater levels of current income and for certain products, a greater level of liquidity. - In January 2011, Blackstone separated its Credit and Marketable Alternatives segment into two new segments: Hedge Fund Solutions and Credit Businesses.
-Please see "-Segment Analysis, Credit and Marketable Alternatives Segment Separation" in this Item 7. for additional information. - Financial Advisory .
-Our financial advisory segment serves a diverse and global group of clients with financial advisory services, restructuring and reorganization advisory services and fund placement services for alternative investment funds.
+GSO is a world leader in credit-oriented products. - Financial Advisory .
+Our Financial Advisory segment serves a diverse and global group of clients with financial advisory services, restructuring and reorganization advisory services and fund placement services for alternative investment funds.